 The Climate on Maui is dominated by the trade winds that blow over much of the Hawaiian islands.
-Due to its latitude close to the equator, it enjoys warm sunshine year round.
-Long sunny days mean the temperatures are warm year round.
+Due to its latitude close to the equator, it enjoys warm sunshine year-round.
+Long sunny days mean the temperatures are warm year-round.
 However, the trade winds keep things in check by delivering cooler moist air from the oceans.

 Almost any imaginable climate condition can be found on Maui, Apart from Arctic, however, snow can and does fall high on Haleakala from time to time.
-Rainforest, Desert, Rural Grassland, Ancient Cloud forest, City, High Mountain, Coastal Forrest and Tropical Beach all can be found on Maui.
+Rainforest, Desert, Rural Grassland, Ancient Cloud forest, City, High Mountain, Coastal Forrest, and Tropical Beach all can be found on Maui.
 The differing Climate zones can be quite staggering.
 What would take a drive of thousands of miles on the mainland can all be experienced within the confines of this small remote island.

-From areas that receive almost no rain to some of the wettest places on the planet, from scorching desert to frigid sub-zero temperatures Maui’s Climate is nothing if not Diverse.
+From areas that receive almost no rain to some of the wettest places on the planet, from scorching desert to frigid sub-zero temperatures, Maui’s Climate is nothing if not Diverse.
 Naturally, the Tourist regions have sprung up in the areas most Stable and most pleasant.

 One of the advantages of this variability is that even if the weather is a bit grotty in your area as the mountainous rain spills over a bit more than usual, it is often the case you can simply head down the coast able to find some sun.

 The below temperatures are monthly averages and daily temps can vary from this significantly.
 It is also worth saying these are actual temps Real feel in the sun can be MUCH warmer.
-So as you can see year round Maui’s temperatures are very pleasant indeed.
+So as you can see year-round Maui’s temperatures are very pleasant indeed.

 It does Rain an awful lot on Maui.

-The Island gets its lush greenness from a large amount of rainfall that falls on the islands.
-It rains most days on the Island and often very heavy.
+The Island gets its lush greenness from the large amount of rainfall that falls on the islands.
+It rains most days on the Island and is often very heavy.
 Parts of the island are some of the wettest places on earth.
 Don’t worry if this doesn’t sound conducive to good Vacation weather.
 The vast majority of this rain falls well outside tourist areas.
 Even populated areas.
-It falls higher up in the mountains and high plateaus and valleys.
+It falls higher up in the mountains and on high plateaus and valleys.

 More substantial rain falls as part of larger Pacific weather systems and storms.
 These are pretty rare and you would be very unlucky to lose more than a couple of days to one on any trip.
 Even that is unlikely but you are more likely to experience this in winter than summer.